themarcman314/nakamoto_consensus/README.md

 ## Composition of a block
-header
+1.header
-The number of 0's corresponds to the mining difficulty transactions nounce : a number that combined with the header and transactions and hashed gives an output starting with a given number of 0's.
+2.The number of 0's corresponds to the mining difficulty 3.transactions
+4.nounce : a number that combined with the header and transactions and hashed gives an output starting with a given number of 0's.

 (header is the hash of the previous block)
 (genesis block has no header)